 3027 6th Ave Troy, NY

-Most likely the Parish records will be housed at St. Augustine’s Church in Troy since St. Patrick’s and St. Augustine’s were linked as a cluster Parish.
+St Patrick’s parish sacramental records are housed at St. Anthony’s Church in Troy.
 Luckily for genealogy researchers the bulk of St. Patrick’s records have been published by the American-Canadian Genealogical Society of Manchester, New Hampshire.
-Copies of the books are at the Troy Library and look-ups are available through a volunteer on the TIGS website.
+Copies of the books are at the Troy Library and look-ups are available through TIGS volunteers by sending a request to our email list.
 The marriage books cover 3,917 marriages from September 1872 to July 2000.
 The baptism books have 11,493 baptisms from September 1872 to April 2004.
 The burial books have 4,815 burials from July 1919 to April 2004.
 Burial records prior to 1919 were destroyed in the 1940 fire.

 The following short history of St. Patrick’s Parish will be of interest.
 In November 1871, Albany’s Bishop Conroy created St. Patrick’s parish and the Reverend John Joseph Swift was put in charge of it.
 The first church building was a weather-boarded church erected on the west side of Sixth Avenue between Ingalls Avenue and Douw Street in 1872.
 Mass was celebrated for the first time on the first Sunday in September of that year.